sematext/docs/docs/monitoring/inventory.md

 ## How does it Work?

-Sematext Agent keeps track of all changes done on the file system and displaying them in the Inventory Monitoring UI when installing, upgrading or removing packages on the host system, in a virtual machine or container with:
+The [Sematext Agent](../agents/sematext-agent) keeps track of all changes done on the file system and displaying them in the Inventory Monitoring UI when installing, upgrading or removing packages on the host system, in a virtual machine or container with:

 - Node.JS (when using NPM package manager)
 - Python (when using PIP package manager)